This Simple DIY Farmhouse Sink Caddy is the answer to the messy soap and water puddle that collects around the kitchen sink.

 Or Buy One Already Done!

-I’d be so grateful if you’d support The House on Silverado by subscribing via email using the box on this page.
+I’d be so grateful if you’d support The House on Silverado by subscribing via email.
+Then, you’ll get inspiration delivered right to your inbox!

 This post contains affiliate links.